centreon/centreon-engine/doc/user/configuration/advanced/host_and_service_dependencies.rst

   * A host can be dependent on one or more other host
   * Host dependencies are not inherited (unless specifically configured to)
-  * Host dependencies can be used to cause host check execution and host notifications to be suppressed under different circumstances (UP, DOWN, and/or UNREACHABLE states)
+  * Host dependencies can be used to cause host check execution to be suppressed under different circumstances (UP, DOWN, and/or UNREACHABLE states)
   * Host dependencies might only be valid during specific :ref:`timeperiods <timeperiods>`